Disability / Discrimination / Protest

 When police use their powers under Section 37, they must follow certain rules like:

-• telling you that it’s an offence if you don’t hand over the item
+- telling you that it’s an offence if you don’t give them the item

-The police must return your equipment to you once the period that you’re banned from the area under the dispersal order is up – unless there is another law that allows them to keep it.
+The police must return your equipment to after the dispersal order ends, unless there is another law allowing them to keep it going.

 They must always consider how using Section 37 will impact your human rights.